robynharrell404/mid-term-assessment/README.md

 Due to Frank's bad rating as a passenger in an Uber, not many cars will pick him up when hailed.
 Frank has figured out that he has an 72% chance of not being picked up when he hails one of their cars.
 Out of the next 14 cars that Frank tries to hail, what is the probability that at least 10 will pick him up.
 Plot a bar chart that best illustrates the overall experiment.

+binomial dist

+s = scs.binom(14, 0.72)

+s.cdf(10)

 ### Q-02

 *5 PTS*

 You fit a linear regression to predict SAT score with many predictors, one of which is whether or not the student was homeschooled.
 Beta_homeschool = -40.
 How do you interpret the coefficient?

+the predictor beta_homeschool has an inverse relationship with the outcome, whether or not a student was homeschooled. would need to look at the z score to see if this beta coefficient is statistically different than 0.

 ### Q-03